yizhong1998/Homework1/README.md

 # HW1: Connecting Dash to an Execution System
 This homework will introduce you to the art of communicating between your Python Dash app and a broker's execution system.
-We'll be using Trader Workstation (TWS) from Interactive Brokers in this exercise to retrieve data and place orders on a paper trading account.
+We'll be using Trader Workstation (TWS) from Interactive Brokers as the execution system, and a very simple file input & output (i/o) system to achieve communication between Dash and TWS.
+This *ad hoc* communication design is not intended for production scale applications, but was adopted in this homework for two pedagogical reasons:
+1. Students can stop their apps at any time and examine the i/o files using human-readable tools like Excel or Notepad to understand how the data is being passed between the apps.
+2. Because they operate in conceptually the same way, this setup prepares the student to understand **sockets**, which *are* suitable for production-level applications.

 # Overview
 The Flask framework on which Dash is built will **not** allow a connection to Interactive Brokers within a dash app itself, which means that calls to and from TWS can't be made from within Dash.
 This inconvenience adds a layer of complexity to the system architecture... but not an insurmountable one.